napari/docs/docs/plugins/testing_and_publishing/hub_customization.md

 ### Keep dependencies minimal

 Only include necessary dependencies in your base requirements.
-Use optional dpendencies for features like:
+Use optional dependencies for features like:

 - Specific backends or accelerators